briancornally/stc/tfaz2-pipeline/Deploy.md

 # Deploy Solution Features
-- deploys to an empty cloud subscription with no existing infrastructure in place
+- Deploys to an empty cloud subscription with no existing infrastructure in place
-- start from a cloned git repo
+- Start from a cloned git repo
-- pre-requisites documented in the following section
+- Pre-requisites documented in the following section
-- deploy code contained within this GitHub repository
+- Deploy code contained within this GitHub repository
-- deploys via terraform automated process
+- Fully automated deploy with terraform
-- entirely infrastructure as code
+- Entirely infrastructure as code
+- Auto scaling and highly available frontend natively with Azure App Service
+- Highly available Database natively with Azure Database for PostgreSQL
+- Secret stored in Azure Key Vault
+- App connects with Database through private network

 # Pre requisites for your deployment solution
 - terraform init -backend-config=backend-config.txt